Articles Β» Email Database Β» Property Management Email List in 2026: How to Reach 81,000+ Verified Contacts

 How much does a property management email list cost?

 Depends entirely on the source.
-Traditional data brokers charge $0.05–$0.15 per contact.
-Premium niche providers can go up to $0.50.
-Scrap.io's live scraping model works out to roughly $0.005 per contact — 10,000 records for $50.
+Traditional brokers charge $0.05–$0.15 per contact.
+Premium niche providers go up to $0.50.
+Scrap.io's live scraping works out to roughly $0.005 β€” 10,000 records for $49 on the Basic plan.
 The catch with cheap static lists (under $0.02/contact) is accuracy.
-You get what you pay for... unless you're scraping fresh data.
+You get what you pay for, unless you're pulling fresh data.

 Are property management email lists legal to use?

-Yes — provided you follow CAN-SPAM requirements for commercial email.
-That means honest subject lines, a real business address, a working unsubscribe link, and processing opt-outs within 10 days.
-For international contacts, GDPR may also apply.
-The data itself — business contact information that companies have publicly posted — is legal to collect and use for B2B outreach.
+Yes β€” provided you follow CAN-SPAM for commercial email: honest subject lines, a real business address, a working unsubscribe, and opt-outs processed within 10 days.
+For international contacts, GDPR may apply.
+The data itself β€” business contact info companies have publicly posted β€” is legal to collect and use for B2B outreach.

 Can I get a free property management email list?

 Sort of.
 You can manually research contacts from NARPM directories, state licensing boards, county assessor records, and LinkedIn.
-That's free in dollar terms.
-But building a usable list of even 500 contacts this way takes weeks of full-time work.
-Scrap.io offers a free trial with 100 leads included — that's probably the fastest way to test real data without a significant upfront commitment.
+Free in dollars, brutal in hours β€” building even 500 usable contacts takes weeks.
+Scrap.io includes 100 leads with its free trial, which is the fastest way to test real data without a big upfront commitment.

 How do vendors actually reach property managers?

-This question pops up constantly on Reddit's r/PropertyManagement.
-Vendors who succeed tend to combine targeted email (using segmented lists) with LinkedIn outreach and local networking through NARPM or IREM events.
-Cold email works — but only when the list is segmented properly and the message is specific to the recipient's market, property type, and pain points.
-Generic blast emails get ignored.
+This comes up constantly on Reddit's r/PropertyManagement.
+The vendors who win combine targeted email (using segmented lists) with LinkedIn outreach and local networking through NARPM or IREM events.
+Cold email works β€” but only when the list is segmented and the message is specific to the recipient's market, property type, and pain points.
+Generic blasts get ignored.

 How often should I update my email list?

-Minimum: every 90 days.
-Ideal: use live scraping that gives you current data every time you pull.
-The property management industry sees constant turnover — companies merge, managers change firms, businesses close.
-A list that was 90% accurate in January could be 75% accurate by July.
-Bounce rates above 5% are a signal your data needs refreshing.
+Minimum every 90 days.
+Ideal: use live scraping that gives you current data every pull.
+The industry sees constant turnover β€” firms merge, managers switch, businesses close.
+A list that was 90% accurate in January could be 75% by July.
+Bounce rates above 5% are your signal to refresh.

 What's a good open rate for property management emails?

-B2B real estate email benchmarks sit around 21-25% for well-targeted campaigns.
-Below 15% usually means your list quality is poor or your subject lines need work.
+B2B real estate benchmarks sit around 21–25% for well-targeted campaigns.
+Below 15% usually means poor list quality or weak subject lines.
 Above 30% means your segmentation and messaging are dialed in.
-Track open rates by segment — you'll often find that one property type or geography dramatically outperforms others.
+Track by segment β€” one property type or geography often wildly outperforms the rest.

 How do I verify a property management company is legitimate?

-Cross-reference against state licensing databases, check their Google Maps listing for reviews and photos, verify their website is active, and look for mentions in local business directories or NARPM/IREM membership rolls.
-Scrap.io's filters can help here — companies with active Google profiles, multiple reviews, and functioning websites are almost certainly legitimate operations.
+Cross-reference against state licensing databases, check their Google Maps listing for reviews and photos, confirm the website is live, and look for NARPM/IREM membership.
+Scrap.io's filters help β€” companies with active Google profiles, multiple reviews, and working websites are almost certainly real operations.

 Should I use the same list for email and phone outreach?